A geometric comparison of entanglement and quantum nonlocality in discrete systems: Entanglement measures vs. Bell inequality violations

 with

 where $\{x^i_{k_A,l_A,k_B,l_B}\}$ are the square roots of the eigenvalues of

-The derived bound depends on in which basis the state $\rho$ is written and is thus not invariant under local unitaries \cite{composite}.
+The derived bound in general depends on in which basis the state $\rho$ is written and is thus not invariant under local unitaries \cite{composite}.
 Consequently, the optimal lower bound for a state $\rho$ is given by the maximum over all $\rho'=U_A \otimes U_B \ \rho \ U_A^{\dagger} \otimes U_B^{\dagger}$.
 This problem can be reduced to a $12$-parameter optimization problem analogously to Sec.~$\ref{nonlocalstates}$.
 Note that there are also algorithms to numerically derive tight upper bounds on the convex roof \cite{Rothlisberger}, thus we know for which classes of states the exact value of the measure is obtained.

 Now, consider the class of line states with two equally weighted Bell states according to (\ref{eqmixed}).
-We evaluated the introduced lower and upper bounds on a grid of $(\alpha,\beta)$ points with a step size of $0.02$ and found that they coincide (up to numerical precision) for this particular class of states.
+We evaluated the introduced bounds on a grid of $(\alpha,\beta)$ points with a step size of $0.02$ and found that they are exact (up to numerical precision) for this particular class of states.
 The numerical data can be represented with an accuracy of $10^{-6}$ by the expressions

 for the $m$-concurrence $C_m^2$.
 The contour plot Fig.~\ref{measurecplot} shows that all states lying on lines parallel to the boundaries of separability contain the same amount of entanglement.
 In comparison to this, the strength of CGLMP-Bell inequality violation is not related to the distance to the separable states.
 Fig.~\ref{measurecplot} is an illustrative example that Bell inequality violations and the entanglement measures are non-monotonically related.
 Another example is illustrated in Fig.~\ref{picturemeasure} where the amount of entanglement of states on the border of CGLMP--Bell inequality violation ($\max I_3(\rho)=2$) and of positivity are plotted.
 Both results demonstrate that there exists no monotone function relating the Bell inequality violation to the amount of entanglement.
 For pure states this was already known, however, the surprising thing is that the same statement is true also for mixtures of states that all share the same amount of entanglement, i.e. $\{P_{k,l}\}$.